 Catholics should prepare for confession by making a sincere and careful examination of conscience.
 Frequent examination of conscience and frequent confession lead to growth in virtue and holiness of life.

-St. Julie Billiart Parish offers many times for Confession, and both Father David Pignato and Father Steven Booth are available to hear your confession by appointment if you are unable to come at the established times.
+St. Julie Billiart Parish offers many times for Confession, however Father Valliere is available to hear your confession by appointment if you are unable to come at the established times.
 At present, our confession times are listed on our Home Page.
+If you need an appointment for the Sacrament of Confession, please call the parish office or email Father Valliere at firstname.lastname@example.org.